martindmtrv/elevator-project/README.txt

 	Run Project.java input is fed in from the file specified in Configuration.java (there is alternative running options in there as well).

-	Testing can be done with TestSuite.java or all the individual files in the test package.
+	Testing can be done with the individual files in the test package, or by right clicking the test package Run as -> Junit Test
+	to run all the tests at once

-	Diagrams for UML are available in UML Diagrams folder; state machines are located in state_machine_diagrams
+	Diagrams for UML are available in UML Diagrams folder; state machines are located in state_machine_diagrams Timing diagrams in timing_diagrams

 Contributions: